 Innovative Kids is an American company that Green Start is branded under.
 Their Wooden Toys made with wood from sustainable forests.
 Packaged in a reusable carry-along case.
 Printed with vegetable inks and all outer packaging made from 98% post-consumer recycled materials.
 Tested to meet or exceed all required Federal standards, including Federal Hazardous Substances Act Regulations, Flammable Solid, Total Lead Content, Soluble Heavy Metals Content in Surface Coating Materials and Phthalates Content and the Standard Consumer Safety Specification on Toy Safety.
 Final testing is done under the CPSC and ASTM standards.

-Grimm’s is a German based company that makes wooden toys and products.
+Grimm’s is a German-based company that makes wooden toys and products.
 They do all the design work, the surface finish and treatment, assembly, quality control, packing and shipping in Germany.
-However the woodworking is outsourced to a few independent shops in Europe only.
+However, the woodworking is outsourced to a few independent shops in Europe only.
 The wood is only sourced from sustainably managed forests in Europe.
 They use alder, lime, beech and maple trees.
-All colors and oils are certified in accordance with the EN 71 and CPSIA/ASTM 963 standards.
+All colours and oils are certified in accordance with the EN 71 and CPSIA/ASTM 963 standards.

 Hape is a UK based company and is the world’s largest producers of toys made from sustainable materials.
 Their toys are made from Baltic Birch and Maple from FSC managed forests with non-toxic, child-safe finishes.
 Their toys comply with the EN71 (European norm of toys) and ASTM (American Society of Testing Materials).